 In Vampire: The Masquerade – Bloodlines, anywhere designated a 'combat' zone allows you to draw your heaviest artillery and blast away, with no worse repercussions than making nearby non-combatants panic.
 Normally, combat zones are in areas not covered by law enforcement anyway, but there are a few examples where you'd think you'd get some problems.
 The trope is inverted in one case, however: A certain enemy has to be killed without the use of firearms or you will be chewed out by the quest-giver, as the subsequent investigation into the enemy's death will have multiple witnesses hearing the gunshots.

-Played with in Mafia, where the player character stumbles in on the funeral of somebody that they murdered, and is recognized; the mourners draw their guns and a tactical shoot-out ensues.
+Played with in Mafia: The City of Lost Heaven, where the player character stumbles in on the funeral of somebody that they murdered, and is recognized; the mourners draw their guns and a tactical shoot-out ensues.
 It turns out the family attending goes everywhere armed with their guns.

 The first gun obtained in They Hunger, is in fact, found in a church.
 It lies next to the corpse of a Priest, who attempted to ring the church bell that unlocks his secret Dynamite stash.
 Someone apparently knew that a Zombie Apocalypse was going to happen sooner or later.